TotallyInformation/node-red-contrib-uibuilder/README.md

 [![Open Issues](https://img.shields.io/github/issues-raw/TotallyInformation/node-red-contrib-uibuilder.svg)](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues)
 [![Closed Issues](https://img.shields.io/github/issues-closed-raw/TotallyInformation/node-red-contrib-uibuilder.svg)](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues?q=is%3Aissue+is%3Aclosed)

+**Please Note** that v2.0.0 includes breaking changes from v1, please see the [CHANGELOG](/TotallyInformation/node-red-contrib-uibuilder/blob/master/CHANGELOG.md) for details.
+You will need to update your html files where they reference either the socket.io client or other vendor libraries.

 # 1. node-red-contrib-uibuilder

 A Node-RED web user interface builder.
 UIbuilder Aims to Provide an easy to use way to create dynamic web interfaces using any (or no) front end libraries for convenience.